-In the substance abuse testing market, our Intercept® drug testing system competes with laboratory-based drug testing products using sample matrices such as urine, hair, sweat and oral fluid.
+In the substance abuse testing market, our Intercept[®] drug testing system competes with laboratory-based drug testing products using sample matrices such as urine, hair, sweat and oral fluid.
 We expect competition for our products to intensify, particularly from other domestic and international companies that have developed, or may develop, competing oral fluid drug testing products.
-There are at least two competitors that sell fully-automated high-throughput oral fluid drug testing products in unregulated settings in the United States.